© Unofficial Royalty 2023

 November 30, 1016 – Death of King Edmund II (Ironside) of England; buried at Glastonbury Abbey in Glastonbury, Somerset, England

 Edmund was the third of the six sons of Æthelred II (the Unready), King of the English.
 Edmund was not expected to become king as he had two elder brothers but they both predeceased their father.
-Edmund became king upon the death of his father on April 23, 1016.
+Edmund became king upon his father’s death on April 23, 1016.
 Edmund was now king but had to fight to keep the Kingdom of England.
 He earned the added name “Ironside” because of his bravery in resisting the Danish invasion led by Cnut the Great.
 The war between Edmund and Cnut ended in a decisive victory for Cnut at the Battle of Assandun on October 18, 1016.
 Because Edmund’s reputation as a warrior was great, Cnut agreed to divide England, with Edmund taking Wessex and Cnut the rest of the country beyond the River Thames.
 However, Edmund died on November 30, 1016, and Cnut the Great became King of England.

 Unofficial Royalty: King Edmund II of England